-The Western Australian Planning Commission document, Draft Activity Centres for Perth and Peel Policy 2009, defines a hierarchy of Centres throughout the Perth Metropolitan Region and provides indicative guidelines for the size of Centres based on their relative position in the hierarchy put forward in the Policy.
-The draft Policy also describes how non-retail development could be encouraged and accommodated in existing and new Centres and has introduced the concept of a 'mixed-use threshold' for centres other than Primary Centres.
-The City of Joondalup's existing Centres are generally retail-focussed.
+The Western Australian Planning Commission document, Draft Activity Centres for Perth and Peel Policy-2009, defines a hierarchy of Centres throughout the Perth Metropolitan Region and provides indicative guidelines for the size of Centres based on their relative position in the hierarchy put forward in the Pelolicy.
+The draft Pelolicy also describes how non-retail development could be encouraged and accommodated in existing and new Centres and has introduced the concept of a mixed-use thresholdqfor centres other than the Perth Capital City and Primary Centres Neighbourhood Centres.
+The City of Joondalupcs existing Centres are generally retail-focussed.